Chukchi Sea: History

 In 1648, Semyon Dezhnyov sailed from the Kolyma River on the Arctic to the Anadyr River on the Pacific, but his route was not practical and was not used for the next 200 years.
 In 1728, Vitus Bering and in 1779, Captain James Cook entered the sea from the Pacific.

 On 28 September 1878, during Adolf Erik Nordenskiöld's expedition that made the whole length of the Northeast passage for the first time in history, the steamship Vega got stuck in fast ice in the Chukchi Sea.
 Since further progress for that year was impossible, the ship was secured in winter quarters.
 Even so, members of the expedition and the crew were aware only a few miles of ice-blocked sea lay between them and the open waters.
 The following year, two days after Vega was released, she passed the Bering Strait and steamed towards the Pacific Ocean.

 In 1913, Karluk, abandoned by expedition leader Vilhjalmur Stefansson, drifted in the ice along the northern expanses of the Chukchi Sea and sank, crushed by ice near Herald Island.
 The survivors made it to Wrangel Island, where they found themselves in a hopeless situation.
-Then Captain Robert Bartlett walked hundreds of kilometers with Kataktovik, an Inuit man, on the ice of the Chukchi Sea in order to look for help.
+Then Captain Robert Bartlett walked hundreds of kilometers with Kataktovik, an Inuk man, on the ice of the Chukchi Sea in order to look for help.
 They reached Cape Vankarem on the Chukotka coast, on April 15, 1914.
 Twelve survivors of the ill-fated expedition were found on Wrangel island nine months later by the King & Winge, a newly built Arctic fishing schooner.